 Requisite: One other course in art history or consent of the instructor.
 Limited to 25 students.
-Fall semester.
-Professor Courtright.2015-16: Not offered
+Omitted 2017-18.
+Professor Courtright.2017-18: Not offered

 The American avant-garde in the period between the two world wars was both revolutionary and combative, determined to forge a radical style that was in tune with European innovations yet also clearly American.
 This course will explore the achievement of such painters and photographers as Alfred Stieglitz, Georgia O’Keeffe, Edward Hopper, Ansel Adams, Aaron Douglas, and Stuart Davis against the background of more conservative movements of the era (e.g., American Impressionism, the colonial revival) as well as in light of the lively culture generated by bohemian writers, patrons, critics, and political activists.